kqito/use-global-context/README.md

 However, it can lead to unnecessary renders if you don't split the context with proper granularity.
 It also doesn't have a feature like redux's useSelector.
 That means you have to memo.
 Please see [the solutions](https://github.com/facebook/react/issues/15156#issuecomment-474590693).

-On the other hand, while redux is appropriate for managing large amounts of state, I don't think it's necessary for small projects to adopt such a large library.

-This library is intended to avoid the implementation costs of redux and also to prevent unnecessary renders, which is a problem with the context API.
+This library is intended to prevent unnecessary renders with selector, which is a problem with the context API.

-And This library is also kqito's own test experimental implementation for [this RCF](https://github.com/reactjs/rfcs/pull/119).
+And This library is also kqito's own test experimental implementation for [RCF #119](https://github.com/reactjs/rfcs/pull/119).

 ## Installation
 You can install the package from npm.